mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part I Setters/readme.md

 ## Setters

 Changing the internal state of an object violates the principle of immutability.
-This is discouraged since, in the real world, objects do not mutate in their **essence**.
+This is discouraged since, in the real-world, objects do not mutate in their **essence**.

 [The Evil Power of Mutants](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20Evil%20Power%20of%20Mutants/readme.md)

 > The only method allowed to write to attributes is the atomic initialization.
 From then on, the variables should be read-only.

-If we stay true to bijection, we will notice that there are never messages with the form **_setAttribute_**..() in the real world.
+If we stay true to bijection, we will notice that there are never messages with the form **_setAttribute_**..() in the real-world.
 These are implementation tricks programmers use, and they break good models.

 > We will never be able to explain to a business expert what responsibility these methods have from the name.